Erigrigh/CSYE6230Spring2023/Final/README.md

 When multiple threads are running on a single processor, the processor needs to switch between threads frequently to allow each thread to make progress.
 This process is known as context switching and can be time-consuming.
 If a program has many threads that require frequent context switching, the overhead of context switching may actually slow down the program and reduce its overall performance.
 In such cases, a single-threaded program may perform better since it does not require context switching.

 Tasks with limited hardware resources:
-In some cases, a program's performance may be limited by the hardware resources available, such as the number of CPU cores or memory.
+The program's performance will be limited by the hardware resources available, such as the number of CPU cores or memory.
 If a program is designed to use more threads than there are available CPU cores, the operating system will need to perform time-sharing, which means each thread will have less CPU time and may not be able to make much progress.
 In such cases, a single-threaded program that uses the available hardware resources efficiently may perform better than a multithreaded program that cannot use the hardware effectively.

 Q5
 Short-term scheduling focuses on selecting a process to execute next, allows user to select processes from the loads and pool back into the memory, offers full control.